enockniyonkuru/drug_repurposing/README.md

 ---

-## 10. Customizing for Your Dataset
+## 11. Customizing for Your Dataset

 * Place your disease CSV under `scripts/data/…`.
 * Choose **one**:

   * Single file → set `paths.disease_file`, or
   * Many files → set `paths.disease_dir` **and** `paths.disease_pattern` (regex).
-* If your genes aren’t HGNC symbols, set `params.gene_key` accordingly.
+* If your genes aren't HGNC symbols, set `params.gene_key` accordingly.
 * If your fold-change columns use a different prefix, set `params.logfc_cols_pref` (e.g., `fc_`).

 **Tuning knobs**